vnikoofard/numerical_methods_using_python/README.md

 # Calculo Numerico Usando Python

-These notes are based on the book Numerical Methods for Engineers, by Steven Chapra and Raymond Canale.
+These notes are based on the excellent book Numerical Methods for Engineers, by Steven Chapra and Raymond Canale.
 The notes are in portuguese.